Deploying a global API Gateway infrastructure in just 5 clicks with Tyk & AWS

 In fact, that’s why we originally built and launched Tyk Hybrid back in 2015, to make it easy and straightforward to get API management in place with as little effort as possible.

-Tyk Hybrid puts all the power of our popular open source API Gateway in your infrastructure, but keeps all the more complex dependencies such as our Analytics Dashboard, API Designer and Developer Portal in our cloud.
+Tyk Multi-Cloud puts all the power of our popular open source API Gateway in your infrastructure but keeps all the more complex dependencies such as our Analytics Dashboard, API Designer and Developer Portal in our cloud.

-Today we want to take that ease-of-use a step further, by offering our Tyk Hybrid SaaS as an AWS Marketplace AMI.
+Today we want to take that ease-of-use a step further, by offering our Tyk Multi-Cloud SaaS as an AWS Marketplace AMI.